cathei/LinqGen/README.md

 Using source generation also makes your code friendly for AOT platforms, such as Unity, which has [maximum generic depth](https://forum.unity.com/threads/il2cpp-max-nested-generic-types.540534/).

+Being source generator makes `LinqGen` core library much small than other struct linq implementations, though it may grow as user uses Linq operations.

+It's worth to mention that `LinqGen` uses standard .NET enumerator like `List<T>.Enumerator` so it can give same behaviour when the iterating collection changed.

 ## How does LinqGen work?